linobollansee/the-luxury-blog/README.md

     - The blog checks if the user is logged-in with the DTL tag `{% if user.is_authenticated %}` and if not, renders different content below the {% else %} tag.
     - Visiting a blog post while not logged in displays "Log in to leave a comment"

-User Story 4.1: Implement Manual and Automated Tests (Should Have, Story Points:5)
+User Story 4.1: Implement Manual and Automated Tests (Should Have, Story Points: 5)
 - Description: As a developer, I want to create test procedures for both front-end and back-end components to ensure the application functions correctly.
   - Acceptance Criteria:
     - Automated and manual tests for core functionality are in place.